paddles banner

 Schedule:

-Please arrive by 6:15 pm to allow time for warmup and lineups before loading the boat no later than 6:45 pm.
+Please arrive by 6:00 pm to allow time for warmup and lineups before loading the boat.

 Park your vehicle in the sandy Parking Lot just West of the Old Marina Restaurant and walk to the practice site.